suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 Ephemeral-Static Diffie-Hellman (ES-DH) is a scheme that provides public key encryption given a recipient's public key.
-There are multiple variants of this scheme; this document re-uses the variant specified in Section 8.5.5 of {{RFC9052}}.
+There are multiple variants of this scheme; this document re-uses the variant specified in {{Section 8.5.5 of RFC9052}}.

 The following two layer structure is used: